bramses/bramses-highly-opinionated-vault-2023/README.md

 - Templater
 - Kanban

 ## Metcalfe's Law

 **Metcalfe's Law** is a concept that says that the value of a network is the square of the number of nodes in the network.
 In the parlance of Zettelkasten, the more connected notes you have, the higher the value of the overall system.

 Processing notes from Readwise and Daily Notes will automatically put you into Metcalfe Law category, over a long period of time.
 The goal is to keep showing up, and to keep expanding your network whenever possible.

-## Atticus Finch is the same in the house as he is on the public streets
+## Atticus Finch is the Same in the House as He is on the Public Streets

 Being a **local device first application**, Obsidian is "private by default" (well, at least as private as everything else on your laptop).